kartonfarkas/api_docs/source/suite/emails/media_file_list.rst

 Listing Files
 =============

-Returns the media files from the Media Database.
+Returns a list of all available media files in the Media Database.

 Endpoint
 --------